-BiggsKofford utilizes a risk-based audit approach that is customized to your organization.
-By obtaining a thorough understanding of your organization, its goals, business operations and systems, we are able to tailor our audit approach to focus on those areas with the most risk.
+BiggsKofford, a Colorado Springs CPA firm, utilizes a risk-based audit approach that is customized to your organization.
+By obtaining a thorough understanding of your organization, business operations, systems and your goals, we are able to tailor our audit services to focus on those areas with the most risk.

 We begin by identifying the users of the financial statements and determining key concerns, issues and objectives for the audit, including minimization of certain risks and any assurances you might expect to obtain from the audit process.
 Based on this assessment, we design effective, efficient and creative audit procedures to address the specific risks and concerns identified for you.